antonio-olleros/dpm-docs/docs/operators/03-selection-operators.md

 ### 3.2.4 Semantics

-Serves to simplify expressions by adding a single context that may apply to all the operands in the expression.
+Serves to simplify expressions by adding a single context that may apply to all the *Operands* in the expression.

-### 3.2.5 Additional constraints
+### 3.2.5 Additional Constraints

 None